Women's Super League final day: Stories of the 2024-25 season from champions Chelsea to relegated Crystal Palace

 Of those named, Caldentey has got to be the headline act.
 And if you need convincing just watch her screamer in Arsenal's recent European win over Lyon.
 Proper player.

 The 29-year-old arrived from Barcelona with the reputation of a world-beater and has more than delivered on such esteem.
-Only Alessia Russo has been directly involved in more goals for Arsenal - and goals aren't even the best part.
+Only Alessia Russo, the newly crowned Football Writers' Association Women's Footballer of the Year, has been directly involved in more goals for Arsenal - and goals aren't even the best part.

 She excels in almost every creative category, a player that glides effortlessly across a football pitch and can hurt you from all angles.
 Play her as a winger, in the No 10 pocket, or a deep-lying midfielder - she can do the lot.
 Slegers rightly calls her "total football".